-Unfortunately honed marble often does not have the vibrant colors that polished materials will have.
+Unfortunately, honed marble often does not have the same vibrancy of color as highly polished stone.
 Often the hues will seem a little faded and washed out compared to the similar material in a polished finish.
 Honed marble also still has a relatively low coefficient of friction, and can be scratched if not cared for properly.

-Tumbled: Tumbling marble is a process that is very similar to using a rock tumbler in your home.
+Tumbling marble is processed similarly to using a rock tumbler in your home.
 Old broken, chipped, or scratched tiles are placed in a large machine and then sent “tumbling” for a set period of time.
 When the material is taken out the tiles have rounded edges and a stripped surface that gives them a rustic, natural look.

-With tumbled marble, each piece you get is going to be slightly different.
-The tiles themselves will be fairly standard in size, but the shapes will vary slightly, and not every piece will be an exactly perfect right-angled square.
+With tumbled marble, each piece you get is slightly different.
+The tiles themselves are fairly standard in size, but the shapes will vary slightly, and not every piece will be a perfect right-angled square.
 You may also have some pieces that are polished and others that have a stripped honed surface.
 This irregularity is part of the appeal of using honed materials.
-However, you will want to lay out a floor to make sure that the finished look of your design flows attractively.
+However, when laying out honed tile for a floor, make sure the overall variation of the tile shapes and coloring have an attractively random look.

-Mosaics: Marble is often available in a variety of mosaic cuts.
-These can either be small individual chips or mesh mounted chips laid on backing.
-In some cases, you will be able to buy medallions or patterns where the marble colors are arranged on the mesh mount to create attractive and colorful displays.
+Marble is often available in a variety of mosaic cuts.
+These can either be small individual chips or mesh-mounted chips laid on backing.
+You can also buy medallions or patterns in which the marble colors are arranged on the mesh mount to create attractive and colorful displays.

-Size Considerations With Marble Tiles: With all tiles floors, the bigger the tile, the fewer grout lines you will have.
-Grout is one of the most susceptible parts of a tile floor installation, and the presence of more grout lines will mean that the floor will require more maintenance to keep it protected against stains and water damage.
+With all tile floors, the bigger the tile, the fewer grout lines you will have.
+Grout is one of the most vulnerable parts of a tile floor installation, and the presence of more grout lines will mean that the floor will require more maintenance to keep it protected against stains and water damage.

-Colors: Marble is available in dozens of different colors.
-The exact look of each tile is slightly different from any other, with unique hues being present based on the chemicals that are there when the marble forms.
-There are two major types of marble when it comes to color: solid, and multicolored.
-Solid marble tiles will be predominantly a single shade, such as white, or red.
-Multi-colors will have several different colors, which will be arranged in the surface of each stone differently.
+Marble is available in dozens of different colors.
+The exact look of each tile is slightly different from any other, with unique hues created by the chemicals present during the stone's formation.
+There are two major color groups of marble: solid and multicolored.
+Solid marble tiles are predominantly a single shade, such as white or red.
+Multicolored marble may consist of several different colors, and they can be arranged in the surface of each stone differently.